deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 “Personally?
 No. But he’s done something I would daresay is even more dangerously stupid than hactivism against rich, *critically important* merchants.
 His skill has earned my respect, My Father.
 Not many have managed that.
 I want to learn *everything* from him.”

 …Meereo.
 Himself.
 Champion Meereo was here and *not happy.* Any other time Liree would be proud.
 Now?
-He tried to peek around the huge wall of rippling brawn in front of him but…
+He tried to peek around the huge wall of *impossibly* rippling brawn in front of him but…

 “Right.
 So.
-I’mma give ‘ya three choices.
+This ain't leavin' me with many nice options, *yijao?* How am I s'posed 'ta trust 'ya?"

+Liree's jaw chattered in fear of its own accord.
+Daar creeped closer, all his colossal *everything* and what it could do first and foremost in Liree's terrified mind.

+Daar sighed. *"Essactly.* I don't like dilemmas like this.
+So, I'mma let 'ya choose, if 'yer brave enough.
+An' as far as I can figure, there's really only three options.
 Choice one, you go with these fine Straightshield officers an’ face proper justice.
 I hear ‘yer list o’ crimes is *pretty long* these days…”

 Liree looked over at them.
 Any other time he’d be terrified of them too.
 He *hated* the fuckers!
 But there was a difference between a big burly bully and whatever the Great Father was.
 Rumor had it *Keeda himself* wasn’t more than a bug to him.
 Liree could only keen in terror.

+"I take it by 'yer reaction, that's likely gon' be a life sentence.
+Am I right?
+You can be honest here.
+These two can't testify against 'ya."

+Somehow, when confronted with his living god, just by smelling him and looking into that *face...*

+"I...yes.
+Yes, My Father.
+And..."

+He was quieter, now.
+"An' given the *nature* of 'yer crimes, that's gonna mean loneliness."

+Liree keened in fear and desperation.
+"Yes!"

+"Right."
+Daar shook his head.
+"But 'ya don't deny 'ya deserve it."

+"...No."

+He did.

-“Choice two, I jus’ make it quick and squish ‘ya into a pancake wit’ this big paw o’ mine.
+"Brutal honestly.
+I can admire that.
+So.
+Choice two, rather'n kill 'ya slowly in prison, I jus’ make it quick and squish ‘ya into a pancake wit’ this big paw o’ mine.
 Won’t hurt, I promise.
 Make a big mess, though…”

-The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was wider than his shoulders and the *claws---!* And it seemed almost small compared to the arm connected to it.
+The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws---!* And it seemed almost small compared to the arm connected to it.
 Then there was the rest of him…

 *Balls.*

 “But y’know what?
-I’m feelin’ generous.
-Choice three is ‘ya come wit’ me, right now, and do absolutely *anything* I tell ‘ya ‘fer the rest of ‘yer life without any fuckin’ hesitation what-so-fuckin’-*ever.* An’ yer gonna keep doin’ it with the same damn zeal erry’day, with a grateful fuckin’ smile ‘fer the life I’m sparin’ ‘ya.
-I won’t promise any of it’ll be easy, neither…so which ‘ya want?
-Prison, death, or adventure in my service?”
+I think I might come 'ta like 'ya.
+So the last choice is the most terrible o' all.
+Choice three is ‘ya come wit’ me, right now, and you'll do absolutely *anything* I tell ‘ya ‘fer the rest of ‘yer life without any fuckin’ hesitation what-so-fuckin’-*ever.* An’ yer gonna keep doin’ it with the same damn zeal erry’day, with a grateful fuckin’ smile ‘fer the life I’m sparin’ ‘ya.
+I won’t promise any of it’ll be easy, neither…and there's somethin' else.
+What I jus' told 'ya ain't an expectation o' behavior, 'cuz I can't leave 'ya unsupervised like this, can I?
+It's a *promise* of how it'll be."

-“A-a-adventure.
-Uh.
-Please.
-My Father.
-Sir.”

-“Hmm.
-Grateful smile needs improvin’.
-Work on that.”
+He left it hang.
+At first, Liree didn't understand what he meant, but then---

+*Oh gods.*

+He would be worse than a slave.
+He would trapped in his own mind, until he died.
+Enslaved by love.

+He keened.
+Gods, how he *keened* at the impossible choice!
+It was death three ways!
+It was impossible, it was such a terrible fate all of the sudden---

+The Great Father was there, now.
+Hugging him to himself, gently.
+Almost affectionately.

+"It's a terrible thing," he rumbled low and quiet, just for him.
+"But at least wit' the third option, you could still live.
+Still serve the Gao.
+Help make right your crimes.
+Not a lot get second chances."
+Liree felt lost in reality, lost against the vastness of a god who would sentence him to whatever fate he chose.

+It took him a while to grieve himself.
+The Great Father was patient, and said nothing.
+Finally, Liree looked up at him, at his impossible *perfectly* beautiful face...

+"Will...will it be so bad?"

+"It won't be fun to get there, no. I can't even promise 'yer gonna 'servive the attempt.
+But if you do, this goes both ways, Liree.
+I'll be yours just as much as you'll be mine.
+Forever.
+I'm offerin' you a chance 'ta *serve* an' redeem 'yer honor, an' I'm offerin' you somethin' you straight ain't worthy of.
+Perfect love 'fer perfect obedience.
+So..."

+He let go, and straightened up, then *displayed* the full majesty of his being without moving an inch.

+"Make your choice, little one."

+In the end it wasn't even a choice.
+Just his smell, his presence, his words…the Great Father had him completely from the moment they met.
+And he knew it, too.

+“I...I choose...”
+Liree screwed up his courage.
+"I choose you, My Father."

+The Great Father nodded seriously.
+"Very well.
+Do exactly as these men say.
+We'll meet again soon."

 “Y---yes sir!”

-“Outstanding.”
 And with that, the Great Father just…left.
 Turned around, wiggled his way through the short hall to the porch at the end and just *leapt* off the building like it weren’t anything at all!
 From the top floor, even!
-Liree got tired just climbing up to his room!
+Some *long* delay later he heard (and maybe even felt!) a *whump* from below.
+He ran to the window, stared at the ground far below.

+An actual crater in the dirt where he'd landed.
+No sign of him though, not even paw prints---no. There they were!
+On the other end of the field!
+How had he---?

 One of the smaller, less *apocalyptic* beings haunting his shadow tapped a claw on Liree’s shoulder to get his attention, then inclined his nose toward Liree’s door.
 It wasn’t Meereo---where in the hells had he gone?!
 Where was everyone else?
-How had they---?

 It was instead another Longear.
 This one a bit against type, too.
 Black and sleek-furred…but burly, like a Longback.
 And he wasn’t friendly.